-104-year-old Australian scientist to fly to Switzerland to end his life
+104-year-old Australian scientist to fly to Switzerland to end life

 "David is... certainly relieved, he can see the light at the end of the tunnel now he's got things in place," said Nitschke, who's known Goodall for 20 years.

-He'll be traveling in business class thanks to a donation of $20,000 from well-wishers who have responded to a GoFundMe website set up in his name.
+Goodall traveled to Europe on business class thanks to a donation of $20,000 from well-wishers who responded to a GoFundMe website set up in his name.

 Nitschke said Goodall had recently attempted to take his own life but ended up waking up in hospital instead, where the doctors' judged he was a risk to himself.
 He was only discharged after an independent psychiatric review commissioned by his daughter, Nitschke said.
 "He will be very relieved when the plane actually takes off."